LiganiumInc/portfolio/README.md

 - Integrate Swagger Specification (with drf-yasg tool) to automatically generate API's documentation
 - Join all parts of the App by creating services with docker-compose

-**Mars 2023 -- July 2023 | Data Scientist Intern | Center for Remote Sensing Applications (CRSA) : Downscaling remote sensing water-related products to improve groundwater monitoring in arid and semi-arid environments employing multisource satellite-based data**<br/>
+**Mars 2023 -- July 2023 | Data Scientist Intern | Center for Remote Sensing Applications (CRSA)**
+**Statistical downscaling of Terrestrial Water Storage (TWS) data from the coarse-resolution [GRACE](https://grace.jpl.nasa.gov/) and [GRACE-FO](\href{https://gracefo.jpl.nasa.gov/) missions.
+The objective was to apply machine learning models to enhance the spatial resolution of TWS estimates, enabling more accurate assessments of groundwater dynamics in arid and semi-arid environments.**<br/>
 Detailed achievements :

 - Collect Satellite data: NDVI, LST, Rainfall, Soilmoisture, TWS